Nulla1202/eeg_classification_models/README.md

-# eeg_classification_models
+# EEG Classification Models with PyTorch

-this is the platform for classification of EEG
+**This repository provides a collection of EEG classification models implemented using PyTorch.**